the-e3n/block-highlighter/README.md

   <img src="icon.jpeg" alt="drawing" width="50" />
 </p>

-## Block Highlighter (TS/JS,JSX/TSX) README
+## Block Highlighter (TS/JS,JSX/TSX/HTML/PYTHON) README

 Highlights the current block of code that contains the cursor.

 [Download 🔗](https://marketplace.visualstudio.com/items?itemName=the-e3n.block-highlighter)

-😤 No more looking for where brackets are and where this block ends
+😤 No more looking for where brackets are or where this block ends

 🌈 Imagine this: Your cursor becomes the magic wand, and the code around it comes to life with vibrant highlights! 💡⚡️ Whether you're debugging, exploring, or just admiring your masterpiece, this extension adds a touch of brilliance to your coding experience.

 ## 🚀 Features:

 - Dynamic highlighting based on cursor position
 - Customizable color for that personal touch
 - Effortless integration with your existing VSCode setup
-- Support for JSX/TSX and React Native files
+- Support for JSX/TSX , React Native files, HTML, Python
 - No more squinting at brackets or scrolling up and down to find the start and end of a block
 - Zero configuration needed for most languages